EvanHahn/evanhahn-dot-com/_posts/2019-09-14-gotchas-with-express-query-parsing-and-how-to-avoid-them.md

     # => TypeError: Cannot read property 'toUpperCase' of undefined
     #    ...

 We're getting `Cannot read property 'toUpperCase' of undefined` because `req.query.name` isn't defined, so we can't call `toUpperCase` on it.
-I don't personally think this behavior is too surprising, but it's worth keeping in mind.
+I don't find this behavior is too surprising, but it's worth keeping in mind.

 Let's update our code to handle the case where the `name` parameter is missing: